nuraulaola/nuraulaola/README.md

 # Welcome to My GitHub Profile 👋

-I'm a certified competent Associate Data Scientist with a dedication to exploring cutting-edge technologies and developing impactful projects.
+I'm a competent Associate Data Scientist with a dedication to exploring cutting-edge technologies and developing impactful projects.
 Explore my repositories to witness my coding journey and discover a range of projects showcasing my skills and interests.

 ## Notable Projects